kurtbuilds/watchexec-simple/README.md

 `watchexec-simple` is a simpler alternative for the existing `watchexec` project.
 It doesn't implement nearly all the features that the full `watchexec` project provides.
-However, it provides the core functionality in a codebase that is 2% the size of `watchexec` project.
+However, it provides the core functionality in a codebase that is much smaller (at last count, 2%).
 It is built on the same `notify` library, itself built by the same authors as `watchexec`.
 `watchexec-simple` installs to the same binary name as the `watchexec` project.

 Here is a simple example of using `watchexec-simple`: